therobot/infisical-opentofu-post/README.md

 tofu apply
 ```

-When sucessfull the command will create our instance and execute the script which instances `very_important_secret`.
-In our use case the secret is exposed as shell environment variable that could be later used.
+Upon successful execution, the command will create the instance and run the script that instantiates `very_important_secret`.
+As we saw above the secret is exposed as a environment variable for later use in the script.

-A good idea to verify all the steps in the example is to echo the variable to a file.
-You can also examine the secret from the command line, since we have an specific output resource for the secret in our `outputs.tf`.
+A good way to verify all the steps in the example is to echo the variable to a file in the script, the manually log in to the compute instance to see if it has been rendered correctly.
+You can also inspect the secret from the command line, as we have a specific output resource for the secret defined in [outputs.tf](https://github.com/therobot/infisical-opentofu-post/blob/main/outputs.tf).

 ```bash
 tofu output -json very_important_secret
 "secret123"
 ```

-# Conclusion
+## Conclusion

+In this guide, we have walked through the process of managing secrets using Infisical and integrating it with OpenTofu to securely inject secrets into a GCP compute instance startup script.
+Here are the key steps we covered:

+- **Configure Infisical**: Set up Infisical on your development environment, create a new project, and initialize it.
+- **Create a Machine Identity**: Create an Infisical Machine Identity and expose it to OpenTofu as environment variables.
+- **Store Secrets**: Store a secret in Infisical and retrieve it using the Infisical CLI.
+- **Deploy Infrastructure**: Use OpenTofu to deploy a GCP compute instance and inject the secret into the instance's startup script.

+By following these steps, you can ensure that your sensitive data is securely managed and injected into your infrastructure, reducing the risk of unauthorized access.
+This integration between Infisical and OpenTofu provides a robust solution for managing secrets in a cloud environment.